omwadera/Football_Scout_AI/README.md

 ---

 ## 📄 How to get the Gemini pr 1.5 API key
-Detailed documentation and architectural diagrams can be found in the [docs](./docs) directory.
-This includes:
+Detailed documentation and architectural diagrams can be found in the [docs](https://ai.google.dev/gemini-api/docs/api-key).
-- System architecture overview.
-- API documentation.
-- Data flow diagrams.
-- User guides and tutorials.
+Steps to get Gemini API key:
+1. Go to Gemini
+2. Open the Account Settings page
+3. Open the API settings page
+4. Click on Create API key
+5. Choose the Scope
+6. Name the API keys
+7. Save API key and API Secret
+8. Set the Permissions

 ---